Mammillaria crinita subsp. wildii (A. Dietr.) D.R. Hunt

 Mammillaria wildii, Neomammillaria wildii, Mammillaria glochidiata, Cactus glochidiatus, Ebnerella wildii

 Mammillaria crinita subsp. wildii is a solitary or clustering cactus with globose to shortly columnar stem up to 2 inches (5 cm) in diameter and dark green in color.
-The radial spines are 11 to 15, whitish, smooth and up to 0.2 inch (0.5 cm) long.
-The central spines are 3 to 4, one hooked, yellow to yellowish-brown and up to 0.25 inch (6 mm) long.
+The 11 to 15 radial spines are whitish, smooth and up to 0.2 inch (0.5 cm) long.
+The central spines are 3 to 4, one hooked, yellow to yellowish-brown and up to 0.25 inch (0.6 cm) long.
 The flowers are brownish-yellow and up to 0.6 inch (1.5 cm) in diameter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 To encourage better flowering, allow the plants to enjoy a cooling period in the winter and suspend watering.
 Unlike many other cacti, which use their ribs as storage devices, Mammillaria feature raised tubercles, from which spines emerge.
 When you water, the tubercles will expand to allow for increased water storage.
 The flowers appear from these tubercles' axils on the previous year's growth, which accounts for their interesting halo effect.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 Lastly, make sure to fertilize during the growing season for the best results.